ppy/osu-wiki/wiki/Tournaments/COE/COE_2026/en.md

 The map pool consists of:

-- 4 maps played using no mod
+- 4 maps played using ”No Mod”
 - 2 maps played using “Hidden”
 - 2 maps played using “Hard Rock”
 - 3 maps played using “Double Time”